Want to borrow $2,000 or less?

 If you receive the majority (50% of more) of your income from

-Centrelink, the repayments on the small amount loan you are
+Centrelink, the repayments on the loan you are applying for

 What will the loan cost?

-From 1 July 2013, the fees and charges on a small amount loan
+From 1 July 2013, the fees and charges on payday lending were

-have been capped (that is, limited to a maximum amount) by the
+capped (limited to a maximum amount) by the Government.
+Find out

-Find out what your small amount or payday loan will cost using
+what your loan will cost using our payday calculator: